 The dive starts on the inside of the breakwater and heads out to the north-west under some of the boats that you will see anchored.
 On a clear day, you can actually see the edge of the reef.

 After gearing up, walk to the water's edge adjacent to the breakwater.
 There is an excellent entry and exit point here, with the rock sloping quite nicely to make it easy to get back ashore.
+From 2023 there is a railing to assist you in entering the water.
 Once in the water, swim out a little way before descending.

 Note the small fish near head